Rodney Graham: Exhibitions

 Graham's solo exhibitions include the Vancouver Art Gallery (2012); a retrospective at MACBA, Barcelona (2010), travelling to Hamburger Kunsthalle and the Museum für Gegenwartskunst, Basel; Museum of Contemporary Art, Los Angeles (2004); Institute of Contemporary Art, Philadelphia (2005), Whitechapel Gallery, London (2002), and Hamburger Bahnhof Berlin (2001).
 The artist was included in documenta IX (1992), the Venice Biennale in 1997, the Whitney Biennial in 2006, and the Carnegie International in 2013.

 Recognition

 Graham represented Canada at the 47th Venice Biennale (1997) and among awards he has received the Gershon Iskowitz Prize, Toronto (2004), the Kurt Schwitters-Preis, Niedersächsische Sparkassenstiftung, Germany (2006), and the Audain Prize for lifetime achievement in visual arts, British Columbia (2011).
 He was short-listed for the Scotia Bank Award in 2014.
 In 2016, he was appointed an Officer of the Order of Canada for his contributions to Canadian contemporary visual arts.

 Personal life

-Graham lived in Vancouver and was married to the artist Shannon Oksanen.
+Graham lived in Vancouver and had been married to the artist Shannon Oksanen.
 Though they had not divorced, she lived separately with her two children and their father.
 Together they owned Liberty Bakery in Vancouver.

 Graham died on October 22, 2022, in Vancouver.
 He was 73, and suffered from cancer in the year prior to his death.